 Challenging, rewarding, fulfilling

 Becoming a Commissioned Officer is not an easy option.
-Royal Signals Officers are mentally and physically tested and challenged but for the right person a career as an Officer in the Army’s Royal Corps of Signals is an incredibly challenging, rewarding and fulfilling experience.
+Royal Signals Officers are mentally and physically tested.
+They are challenged, but for the right person, a career as an Officer in the Army’s Royal Corps of Signals is an incredibly challenging, rewarding and fulfilling experience.

 Integrity, passion, drive, determination

 LeadershipRoyal Signals - Soldier first

 Thousands of exceptional soldiers - One great Corps

 OpportunityPeople - Communications - Information - Systems - Cyber

 Royal Signals Officers have the vision and insight to deal with any situation at any time.
 Their work is demanding.
 It requires creative problem solvers and team players who are capable of understanding, and efficiently and effectively executing the command intent.